DLR-RM/RAFCON/doc/tutorials.rst

    and clicking on the state here.
 #.
 Now we change the name of the root state to "99 Bottles of Beer" by
-   entering that text in the input field next to "State Name" in the State Editor on the center site.
+   entering that text in the input field next to "State Name" in the State Editor on the right bar.
 Here you can also see all other properties of our container state.
 #.
 Now we are going to create three execution states named "Sing",
    "Decimate bottles" and "Count bottles".
-Do so by selecting the container state first and then either use +A or Edit > Add state in the menu bar.
+Do so by selecting the container state first and then either use Alt+E or Edit > Add state in the menu bar.
 Rename each new state as described in the previous step.
 #.
 You can use drag and drop for the three child states to place them
    next to each other.
 Using the lower center corner of all states, you can resize them.
-When holding during the resize, the state keeps its width to height ratio.
-When holding during the resize (of container states), all content is resized with the state.
+When holding Ctrl during the resize, the state keeps its width to height ratio.
+When holding Ctrl during the resize (of container states), all content is resized with the state.
 #.
 Next, we are going to add the logical flow, that is the outcomes and
    transitions.
 "Sing" and "Decimate bottles" each need one outcome,